flutter/website/src/docs/development/ui/advanced/focus.md

 you can call `Focus.of(context)` to obtain the focus node of the nearest `Focus `widget to the given context.
 If you need to obtain the `FocusNode` of a `Focus` widget within the same build function, use a [`Builder`][] to make sure you have the correct context.
-As shown in the following example:
+This is shown in the following example:

 <?code-excerpt "ui/advanced/focus/lib/samples.dart (BuilderExample)"?>
 ```dart